Build a Git PR Review agent using Google Agent Development Kit

 description="Handles deep security analysis, vulnerability detection, and secret scanning.",

-instruction="Scan the provided diff for security risks.
-Provide specific file and line numbers for issues."
+You are a software security specialist.
+Scan the provided git code diff for security risks.
+Provide specific file and line numbers for issues.

 )

-Code Quality Expert Agent
+Code Quality Agent

 The code quality agent checking the coding best practices etc.